-- Freehold land and Community Assets are not depreciated - Newly acquired assets are depreciated from 1 April following their purchase. - Full year depreciation is charged in the year an asset is disposed of. - A reducing balance method of depreciation is used for vehicles and assumes the following life expectancies - this is a change in policy, which will better reflect the consumption of the economic benefits of the assets:
+- Freehold land and Community Assets are not depreciated - Newly acquired assets are depreciated from 1 April following their purchase. - Full year depreciation is charged in the year an asset is disposed of. - A reducing balance method of depreciation is used for vehicles and assumes the following life expectancies: